-Some prayers to use when we cannot meet together
+Some prayers to use when we cannot always meet together

 During this time when we cannot meet together as often as usual, we should all maintain our individual or family prayer life as a way of being church.
-You will all have your own ways of praying but you may find some of the prayers below helpful.
+You will all have your own ways of praying, but you may find some of the prayers below helpful.